Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Examples_queries_TP_1.png)

-To access this view, you just have to right click on the particular Touchpoint you want to work with and then click on  "Queries"
+To access this view, right click on the particular Touchpoint you want to work with and then click on  "Queries"

 ![image](screenshots/touchpoint5.png)

+These are the different parts of the Query window, of a Touchpoint;

      1 Type: Identify the right type of query.
 For this example, it is a PRC person count. (please review section "Different Touchpoint Types Explained")
      2 AccountID: Determines the account with which the query is identified.